MORTGAGE RATES TODAY IN MARYLAND

 Recommended: Average Monthly Expenses for One Person

 In Maryland, homebuyers have access to a variety of mortgage types to suit their individual needs and financial situations.
-These include fixed-rate mortgages, adjustable-rate mortgages (ARMs), Federal Housing Administration (FHA) loans, Veterans Affairs (VA) loans, and U.S. Department of Agriculture (USDA) loans.
+These include fixed-rate mortgages, ARMs, FHA loans, VA loans, and USDA loans.

 A fixed-rate mortgage offers stability and predictability in monthly payments.
-The interest rate remains the same throughout the entire loan term, typically ranging from 10 to 30 years.
+The interest rate remains the same throughout the entire loan term, typically ranging from 10-30 years.
 This type of mortgage is ideal for borrowers who prefer a consistent monthly housing expense and want to lock in a favorable interest rate.

-Adjustable-rate mortgages (ARMs) provide an initial interest rate that is lower than fixed-rate mortgages.
-This lower rate is typically fixed for a specific period, such as 5 or 10 years, after which the interest rate can fluctuate based on market conditions.
+ARMs provide an initial interest rate that’s lower than fixed-rate mortgages.
+This lower rate is typically fixed for a specific period, such as 5 or 10 years, after which the interest rate can adjust based on market conditions.
 ARMs can be a good option for borrowers who plan to sell or refinance their home before the fixed-rate period ends.
-However, it is important to carefully consider the potential for interest rate increases and ensure that you can afford higher monthly payments if the interest rate adjusts.

 FHA loans are government-backed mortgages that offer more lenient eligibility requirements compared to conventional loans.
 FHA loans are insured by the FHA, which reduces the risk to lenders and allows borrowers with lower credit scores and smaller down payments to obtain a mortgage.

-VA loans are government-backed mortgages available to qualifying veterans, active-duty military members, and certain members of the Reserve and National Guard, as well as surviving spouses.
-VA loans offer competitive interest rates and do not require a down payment, making them an attractive option for eligible borrowers.
+VA loans are government-backed mortgages available to qualifying veterans, active-duty military members, and surviving spouses.
+VA loans offer competitive interest rates and don’t require a down payment, making them an attractive option for eligible borrowers.

 Conventional mortgage loans have a maximum loan amount, known as the conforming loan limit, set by the Federal Housing Finance Agency (FHFA).
-For 2024, the conforming loan limit for a single-family home in most parts of the country is $766,550.
-In some higher-cost areas of Maryland, including Montgomery County and Prince George’s County, the limit is higher: $1,149,825.
-Jumbo loans are conventional loans that exceed the conforming loan limit.
-Jumbo loans have attractive interest rates but may have more stringent credit-score and other borrower requirements.
+For 2026, the conforming loan limit for a single-family home in most parts of the country is $832,750.
+In some higher-cost areas of Maryland, including Montgomery County and Prince George’s County, the limit is higher: up to $1,249,125.
+Jumbo loans are conventional loans that exceed the conforming loan limit and may have more stringent borrower requirements.

 When it comes to securing a mortgage, location plays a significant role.
 Homebuyers should consider areas where home prices are affordable and mortgage terms are favorable.
 Various online resources and real estate professionals can provide valuable insights into the best places to get a mortgage in Maryland.